sourabhyadavgit/upload/readme.md

-This is upload funtion for api Gateway important points to remember
+This is upload funtion for api Gateway with lambda important points to remember

 1. requet content-type should match with binary settingson api Gateway.